Video Game Genres: Everything You Need to Know

 The simulation genre encompasses many sandbox titles, world-building games, and virtual reality games.
 The typical focus is on creating an immersive and realistic game world with epic scenarios, while smaller experiences may center on a particular area or experience.

-are good examples of simulation games that also fit into the sandbox niche.
-For more reading on the sim genre, check out our article on the 6 Best Simulation Games on PC
+Minecraft and The Sims are good examples of simulation games that also fit into the sandbox niche.
+For more reading on the sim genre, check out our article on the 6 Best Simulation Games on PC.

 Sim and sport examples